Azure/open-service-broker-azure/contrib/cf/README.md

 ## Create an Azure Redis Cache

 Open Service Broker for Azure uses Redis as a backing store for its state.
 We recommend using a managed Redis service, such as Azure Redis Cache.
-You can use the Azure CLI To determine if Azure Redis Cache is enabled for your subscription:
+You can use the Azure CLI to determine if Azure Redis Cache is enabled for your subscription:

 ```console
 $ az provider show -n Microsoft.Cache -o table